heliaxdev/namada-monitoring/src/metrics/README.md

 ## How to add a new metric

-1- First add a new metric file to src/metrics/ for example new_metric.rs.
-Declare a struct with your metrics and implement MetricTRait & Default trait.
+1. Add a new metric file to src/metrics/, declare a struct with your metric and implement MetricTRait & Default trait.
-2- Consider adding your metric to the default metric set at src/metrcs/mod.rs::MetricsExporter.default_metrics() 3- Update /Readme.md and  src/metrics/README.md to contain your new metric 4- Go use your new metric in an alert or dashboard
+2. Consider adding your metric to the default metric set at src/metrcs/mod.rs::MetricsExporter.default_metrics()
+3. Update Readme.md to contain your new metric
+4. Go use your new metric in an alert or dashboard